Clarifai/docs/docs/api-guide/predict/video.md

 ## Via Bytes

-Below is an example of how you would send the bytes of a video and receive predictions from the `general` model.
+Below is an example of how you would send the bytes of a video and receive predictions from the Clarifai's `general-image-recognition` model.

 Note that the initialization code used here is outlined in detail on the [client installation page.](https://docs.clarifai.com/api-guide/api-overview/api-clients/#client-installation-instructions)